-Matters affecting the terms of the Agreement:

-Position :

-Address :

-Email :

-Telephone :

-Matters concerning the general implementation of this Agreement:

-Position :

-Address :

-Email :

-Telephone :

-Facsimile :

-Matters concerning any emergency or any matter pertaining to individual students :

-Position :

-Address :

-Email :

-Telephone :

 10. TERM OF AGREEMENT

-10.1 This agreement comes into effect when signed by both universities and will continue for a period of five (5) years from that date unless ended earlier in accordance with clause 10.310.2 No less than six months prior to the expiry of this agreement, each university will review the operation of this Agreement and decide whether or not to renew it.
+10.1 This agreement comes into effect when signed by both universities and will continue for a period of five (5) years from that date unless ended earlier in accordance with clause 10.3.

+10.2 No less than six (6) months prior to the expiry of this agreement, each university will review the operation of this Agreement and decide whether or not to renew it.
 The universities may renew this Agreement for a mutually agreed period.
 Any such renewal shall be in writing and signed by an authorized representative of each university and may include amendments to the terms and conditions of this Agreement.

-10.3 This Agreement may be terminated at any stage by either university giving six 1month written notice to the other university.
+10.3 This Agreement may be terminated at any stage by either university giving six (1) month written notice to the other university.

 10.4 In the case of termination under clause 10.3 students who have already been notified of acceptance by the host university shall be allowed to undertake and complete the student exchange in accordance with the terms of this Agreement.

 10.5 The provisions of this Agreement may only be amended by mutual agreement in writing and signed by the authorised representative of each party.

+11. FORCE MAJEURE

+11.1 The Parties shall not be liable for any breach of this MoA arising as a result of occurrence of an Event of Force Majeure shall mean:

+war (whether declared or not), hostilities, invasion, act of foreign enemies;

+insurrection, revolution, rebellion, military or usurped power, civil war or acts of terrorism;

+natural catastrophes including but not limited to earthquakes, floods and subterranean spontaneous combustion or any operation of the forces of nature against which an experienced person could not reasonably have been expected to take precautions;

+nuclear explosion, radioactive or chemical contamination or radiation;

+pressure waves caused by aircraft or other aerial devices travelling at sonic or supersonic speed

-COMPETENT AUTHORITIES
+13. COMPETENT AUTHORITIES